frymanofer/Python_WakeWordDetection/README.md

 component of more advanced voice-controlled applications.
 This layered approach allows for seamless and intuitive voice-driven user experiences.

+To be up-to-date We are now updating integration instructions to our website - [https://davoice.io/integration-guides-wake-word/python](https://davoice.io/integration-guides-wake-word/python)

 # Features

 - **Easy to use and deploy with Python:** Check out our example code and install scripts.